MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 ## Does the Expense mobile app require another license?

 No, there are no other licensing costs for the new Expense mobile app.
 Its license is covered under the **Team member** license.
 Users who have a **Team member** license can use this app.

+## Where can I go to discuss the app with the community and submit suggestions to Microsoft?

+The [Mobile Experiences](https://teams.microsoft.com/l/channel/19%3A7f1fd50904c24fe9ab31b221a73fcc64%40thread.tacv2/Mobile%2520Experiences?groupId=b781f78d-32f2-432f-b1fa-265d8259f9be&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) team's channel is a great place to go if you want to exchange tips, ask questions, or submit suggestions for improvement.
+Teams channel participants include Microsoft partners, customers, experts, and employees.